NeguinDev/insta-dl/README.md

 # insta-dl

 ## Overview
-`insta-dl` is a tool for downloading media from Instagram.
+`@neguin/insta-dl` is a tool for downloading media from Instagram.
 It uses Playwright to interact with Instagram pages and extract media URLs.

 ## Features
 - Validates Instagram URLs.